American Express has a card for every kind of spender, but it puts strict limitations on which card you can upgrade or downgrade to.

 If your American Express card no longer aligns with your needs, a product change is a great option to avoid a cancellation or new application.
 Whether you need to adjust your spending on annual fees or simply boost your benefits, you can find a card that better matches your lifestyle without dinging your credit along the way.

 For example, The Platinum Card® from American Express offers some of the most generous perks available for frequent travelers, including the most extensive airport lounge access of any rewards card.
-On the downside, it charges a steep $550 annual fee that can be too much for your budget if you don’t travel enough in the year to use the card’s benefits.
+On the downside, it charges a steep $695 annual fee that can be too much for your budget if you don’t travel enough in the year to use all the card’s benefits.

-If this is the case, you could opt to downgrade your Platinum Card to the American Express® Gold Card, which offers a top-notch rewards rate on worldwide restaurant and U.S. supermarket purchases for a more modest annual fee of $250.
+If this is the case, you could opt to downgrade your Platinum Card to the American Express® Gold Card, which offers a top-notch rewards rate on restaurant and U.S. supermarket purchases for a more modest annual fee of $250.

 Tips for making the most of your upgrade or downgrade